marytts/marytts-installer/README.md

 automatically download it if it isn't already installed.

 Before MaryTTS can be used, one or more voices must be installed from the cloud.
-This is done by running an `install` task, for example, to install the `cmu-slt-hsmm` voice, change into the directory where you unpacked the installer and run
+This is done by running an `install` task, for example, to install the `cmu-slt` voice, change into the directory where you unpacked the installer and run

-    marytts install:cmu-slt-shmm
+    marytts install:cmu-slt

+If no voices are installed, the `cmu-slt-hsmm` voice will be installed by default.

 ## Common tasks
 ### Install a voice

-    marytts install:cmu-slt-hsmm
+    marytts install:cmu-slt

 or

-    marytts cmu-slt-hsmm:install
+    marytts cmu-slt:install

 or simply

-    marytts cmu-slt-hsmm
+    marytts cmu-slt

 ### List available voices